-Your boat is equipped with automatic float switches on the bilge pumps.
-This will enable the bilge pump to come on automatically if a significant amount of water accumulates in the bilge.
-The switches are wired directly to the batteries via breakers in the battery select switch box and should be inspected frequently to ensure proper operation.
-The float switches function independently of the battery select switches and can activate the bilge pumps with the battery select switches in the "off" position.
-The pumps are also equipped with switches at the helm.
-When the helm switches are in the "manual" position, the pumps will run continuously.
-The pump should not be left in the "manual" mode unless someone is monitoring the system and can turn the pump off when the bilge is dry.
+Your boat is equipped with automatic float switches adjacent to the bilge pumps.
+The float switch will enable the pump to come on automatically if a significant amount of water accumulates in the bilge.
+The float switches function independently of the battery select switches and can activate the bilge pump with the battery select switches in the "off" position.
+The bilge pumps are also equipped with switches at the helm.
+When a switch is in the "on" position the pump will run continuously.
+Bilge pumps should not be left on unless someone is monitoring the system and can turn the pump off when the bilge is dry.
+When a switch is in the "off" position, the pump is off unless activated by the float switch.